Rates of Convergence in the Central Limit Theorem for Markov Chains, with an Application to TD Learning: Introduction

-TD learning is the most widely studied algorithm for evaluating the performance of a given policy from data in Markov Decision Processes \cite{sutton2018reinforcement}.
-The convergence of TD learning with decaying stepsizes was proved in \cite{tsitsiklis1996analysis}.
-Over the last few years, there has been a resurgent interest in understanding the non-asymptotic convergence behavior of TD learning and further using it to study other other reinforcement algorithms which use TD learning within their framework.
-The first result of this type was obtained in \cite{bhandari2018finite} who used a projection step in their version of the TD learning algorithm.
-The first finite-time bounds for unprojected TD learning were obtained in \cite{srikant2019finite}, who studied both fixed step-sizes and decaying step-sizes.
-TD learning can be viewed as a special case of linear stochastic approximation with Markovian and multiplicative noise and as a special case of Markovian jump linear systems \cite{hu2019characterizing}.
-The results in \cite{srikant2019finite} were extended to nonlinear, contractive stochastic approximation algorithms in \cite{chen2023lyapunov}, who also derived finite-time performance bounds for specific choices of decaying step-size rules, which also allowed them to study the robustness of different step-size choices.
-Finite-time performance bounds for variants of TD learning and other schemes have been studied in \cite{gupta2019finite,doan2021finite,doan2022nonlinear} and concentration results for TD learning have been obtained in \cite{telgarsky2022stochastic,chen2023concentration}.
+As an application, we apply the Markov chain central limit theorem to study the distribution of error in TD learning.
+TD learning is the most widely studied algorithm for evaluating the performance of a given policy from data in Markov Decision Processes \citep{sutton2018reinforcement}.
+The convergence of TD learning with decaying stepsizes was proved in \citep{tsitsiklis1996analysis}.
+Over the last few years, there has been a resurgent interest in understanding the non-asymptotic convergence behavior of TD learning and further using it to study other reinforcement algorithms which use TD learning within their framework.
+The first result of this type was obtained in \citep{bhandari2018finite} who used a projection step in their version of the TD learning algorithm.
+The first finite-time bounds for unprojected TD learning were obtained in \citep{srikant2019finite}, who studied both fixed step-sizes and decaying step-sizes.
+TD learning can be viewed as a special case of linear stochastic approximation with Markovian and multiplicative noise and as a special case of Markovian jump linear systems \citep{hu2019characterizing}.
+The results in \citep{srikant2019finite} were extended to nonlinear, contractive stochastic approximation algorithms in \citep{chen2023lyapunov}, who also derived finite-time performance bounds for specific choices of decaying step-size rules, which also allowed them to study the robustness of different step-size choices.
+Finite-time performance bounds for variants of TD learning and other schemes have been studied in \citep{gupta2019finite,doan2021finite,doan2022nonlinear} and concentration results for TD learning have been obtained in \citep{telgarsky2022stochastic,chen2023concentration}.